nedbat/coveragepy/doc/cmd.rst

 If your coverage results seem to be overlooking code that you know has been executed, try running coverage.py again with the ``--timid`` flag.
 This uses a simpler but slower trace method, and might be needed in rare cases.

-If you are measuring coverage in a multi-process program, or across a number of machines, you'll want the ``--parallel-mode`` switch to keep the data separate during measurement.
-See :ref:`cmd_combining` below.

 .. _cmd_warnings: